wyhaines/for.cr/README.md

 require "for"
 ```

-This defines three macros at the top level.
+This defines four macros at the top level.

 ### using